A generalized configuration model with triadic closure: Simulation Results

-Next, we numerically compute and simulate the local clustering coefficient of the CTC model.
+Next, we numerically compute and simulate the clustering coefficient of the GCTC graph.
+The clustering coefficient is calculated by taking an average of the clustering coefficients of vertices in the network.
 The results are shown in \rfig{sim_lcc}.
-We find that the simulation result and the analytical result obtained by Eq. (\ref{cc-result}) is very similar. \bfig{clustering1.png}{3.5in} \efig{sim_lcc}{Plot of local clustering coefficient versus $a$.}
+We find that the simulation result and the numerical calculation of Eq. (\ref{cc-result}) are very close.
+We notice from \rfig{sim_lcc} that the clustering coefficient is increasing with $a$, which implies that triadic closure operations increase the transitivity of the network.
+We also notice that the range of clustering coefficient is somewhat narrow for a relatively wide range of $a$ and $q$.

-Finally, we test the community structure of the CTC model using three well known community detection algorithms.
-The three community detection algorithms are the walktrap algorithm \cite{Pons2005}, the leading eigenvector algorithm \cite{Newman2006} and the fast unfolding algorithm \cite{Blondel2008}.
-We also compare the CTC model with other benchmark models that are the ABCD networks \cite{Kami_2021} and the LFR networks \cite{Lancichinetti2008benchmark}.
-Source code to generate ABCD networks and LFR networks has been provided in the github.
-Note that the Girvan-Newman model \cite{Girvan2002community} has also been used to benchmark community detection algorithms.
-Girvan-Newman models are actually interconnection of \er networks, and are a special case of stochastic block models.
-Since ER models have Poisson degree distributions, it is hard to make a fair comparison with the other three models.
-Thus, we have not used the GN model as a benchmark.